CondeNast/gtm-docs/third-party-ecommerce-membership.md

 It is worth questioning the scalability of this approach, however.
 Each brand in each market has a manually configured container, and another alongside for AMP, as well as some other stragglers.
 At present, this comprises 40-45 containers (for Vogue and GQ), all managed and maintained individually by hand.
 This may collapse somewhat as some brand sites are consolidated by language.
+For now this topic shall be considered out of scope of this document.

 Scalability aside, the approach makes sense, it is a fairly standardised pattern.
 No comment is made as to the cleanliness of the code within tags, naming conventions, and so on, although these should be reviewed in time by engineering.